-Lea Fetterman lives and works as a freelance violinist, conductor, and teacher in the Puget Sound area.
-Alongside her music making, she arranges and composes music for a variety of ensembles and genres, including folk, singer/songwriter, ambient, and classical.
+Lea Fetterman lives and works as a freelance violinist, conductor, and teacher in the Pacific Northwest.
+Alongside her music making, she arranges and composes music for a variety of ensembles and genres, including folk, singer/songwriter, alternative, ambient, and classical.

 In May 2021, Ms. Fetterman completed her Master's in Music in Violin Performance at the University of Victoria, BC.
 She studied with Ann Elliott-Goldschmid, first violinist of the Lafayette String Quartet.
 Ms. Fetterman graduated from Western Washington University with a Bachelor of Music in Music Education in December 2017, Magna Cum Laude.

 Ms. Fetterman grew up on Bainbridge Island, Washington, and began playing the violin when she was eight years old.
 She joined the Bainbridge Symphony Orchestra in 2008 and played with them until she graduated from high school in 2013.
 She also performed with Ovation!
-Musical Theater Bainbridge for her last few years of high school as Concertmaster.
+Musical Theater Bainbridge for her last few years of high school as concertmaster, and played with the Bainbridge Island Youth Orchestras 2002-2013.
 Throughout her childhood, Ms. Fetterman played instruments from nearly every family: violin, cello, trombone, euphonium, clarinet, piano, and marimba.
-This affinity with learning a diverse range of instruments and her desire to become an orchestral conductor drove her to complete her undergrad in Music Education.
+This affinity with learning a diverse range of instruments and her desire to become an orchestral conductor drove her to complete her undergrad in music education.
 Ms. Fetterman has dedicated her work and livelihood to the violin, conducting, and teaching, but still experiments with other instruments in her improvisations and compositions.